rapidwebltd/backup-deletion/README.md

 Backup files are identified based on their file names ending with an underscore `_` following by a string that represents a date.

-The following are examples of file names will be matched by this script.
+The following are examples of file names which will be matched by this script.

 * `terms_3rdOct2011.php`
 * `test_8th_June_2011.php`